Saturday, September 23, 2023

 Gerard's team leave because they don't have any hard evidence on this guy yet, but Gerard tasks Noah with finding out who the guy in the picture next to Sykes is.
 They will soon find out the man is Dr. Lentz.

-That evening, the Hilton is hosting the International Association of Cardiologists where Dr. Nicholes will be the keynote speaker.
+That evening, the Hilton is hosting the International Association of Cardiologists where Dr. Nichols will be the keynote speaker.
 We see him at the hotel in the afternoon, getting his speech prepared, when his assistant tells him he has a phone call and it's an emergency.
 Of course, it's Kimble who tells him he found the man who killed Helen.
 He believes they were after him, not Helen, because "Lentz was supervising the protocol for RDU-90" and he knew Kimble found out it was causing liver damage.
 Nichols drops a bombshell on Richard and tells him that Lentz is dead, that he died in a car accident last summer.
 He asks Richard if he can prove this about the drug and Kimble says he can, but he will need his help and tells him to call "Bones" (is that a nickname, I hope) and give him whatever he needs.
 It's at this scene where I get the feeling that Nichols is behind this, that he's not on Kimble's side, but he's pretending to be.

 Soon after, Gerard and Cosmo arrive at the hotel to talk to Nichols and they show him the picture of Sykes, telling him that Kimble broke into his apartment.
 When they ask him if he knows either Sykes or the man standing next to him, Nichols says he doesn't but of course we know that's a big fat lie!

 At the same time the U.S. Marshalls find out that the man next to Sykes in the photo is Dr. Lentz and that he has since passed away AND that Nichols lied about knowing him, Kimble makes a visit to Bones at the hospital and takes a liver sample he asked for.
 He takes it to Jane Lynch who looks at it under a microscope and declares, "Not only did they all come from healthy livers, they all came from the same liver."
 Lentz was one of the original patent holder on RDU-90 and Kimble was sending him his tissue samples and "he was replacing them with healthy samples, issuing the path reports on them, and sh*t-canning [Kimble's] stuff."
 Jane Lynch points out that Lentz died on August 21st and "half of the samples he approved were signed the day he died."
-She believes someone else but have been manipulating this, but who else would have access?
+She believes someone else must have been manipulating this, but who else would have access?
 It's at this point I believe Kimble knows exactly who it is, but I figured it out before he did, so ha, ha!
 He's got an enraged look on his face and he tells Jane Lynch he's going "to see a friend."

 We get confirmation that it is indeed Nichols when Noah calls Gerard (he had just spoken to Bones) and tells him the release was approved by Dr. Nichols.
 There's a bunch of cross referencing with phone numbers going on and they find out that Kimble's car phone was used to cal Sykes at 7:30, the night of Helen's murder.
 Of course, we'll find out it was Nichols who made that call.
 I'm still a little confused as to why Kimble loaned him his car, but I guess he's just a good friend for him.
 Unfortunately for him, that was a ploy for Nicholas to get the keys and let Sykes into the Kimble home.
 But why would Kimble also give him his house keys?
 If (and that's a pretty big if because it would never happen) I lent my car to a friend, I would only give them my spare car keys, not my house keys.